 How do people behave sustainably in the future?

 As we know today, climate change is man-made.
 The question of how we behave therefore determines our future and that of our planet.
 When market researchers categorize people’s behavior, they develop so-called personas.
 Personas also exist to describe people who behave in a sustainable way.
 However, we don’t trust any market research unless it has been done or verified by ourselves.
 That’s why we have examined common personas (named Hannah, Tom, Dori and Ulrike) from the Sustainable Living 2020 study in more detail.
-For verification we have set up our own questionnaire, which we have offered you here and which is still active: If you still want to find out to which sustainability type you might belong, you can answer our questionnaire here.
+For verification we have set up our own questionnaire, which we had offered you here.
 Our four persona types are described at the end of the assessment, to which we have also added aspects of a critique that is important to us.
 Nevertheless, we use the mental model of the personas as Encouraged Revolutionists, Caring Humanists, Strict Visionaries and.
 Solitary Realists to consider a relevant size of people that could lead us out of the self-made (man- made) dilemma.
 Namely, we also want to know the size of the group of people with leadership qualities that provide us with sustainable behavior as a role model.
 Let’s take a look at our review first:

 As expected, our persona types differ from the four originals.
 It turned out that the demographic data does not necessarily match the described types and that people live differently than they claim they want to live.